march42/TORSO_ZigBee/README.md

 #### TODO

-- [ ] colorLoop feature
+- [x] colorLoop feature

-source/zcl_colorCtrlCb.c:303:12: warning: 'sampleLight_colorLoopTimerEvtCb' defined but not used source/zcl_colorCtrlCb.c:326:13: warning: 'sampleLight_colorLoopTimerStop' defined but not used
+ - source/zcl_colorCtrlCb.c:303:12: warning: 'sampleLight_colorLoopTimerEvtCb' defined but not used
+ - source/zcl_colorCtrlCb.c:326:13: warning: 'sampleLight_colorLoopTimerStop' defined but not used
+ - fixed by depending code on `#if (EXTENDED_COLOR_LIGHT)`

-- [ ] fix debug output (maybe interrupt problem)
+- [x] fix debug output (maybe interrupt problem)
+ - fixed by adding `#if (UART_PRINTF_DISABLE_IRQ)` and disabling IRQ in tl_printf
 - [ ] fix the color controll handling (RGB, CCT or RGB and white or RGB and CCT)
 - [ ] switching main/backlight with power on/off
 - [ ] handle X/Y color setting
 - [ ] handle enhanced hue color setting
 - [ ] split TORSO_LIGHT to multiple end points handling main, background, extra light
-- [ ] ZCL BASIC cluster ProductCode attribute (0x00 =none) wird auf HomeAssistant falsch angezeigt
+- [x] ZCL BASIC cluster ProductCode attribute (0x00 =none) wird auf HomeAssistant falsch angezeigt
+ - not a bug, `b''` means empty binary and is correct
 - [ ] store serialNumber and productCode in NV (maybe with MAC or in F_Cfg)

 ### color calculations